music-suite/music-suite/docs/src/User-Guide.md

 ### Tremolo, trills and rolls

-TODO measured vs unmeasured

-@[tremolo]
+A regular (measured) tremolo can be notated using the @[tremolo] function.
+Regular tremolo is is a shorthand for rapid iteration of a single note.

+TODO `tremolo` should take a duration, not an integer!

 ```TODOmusic+haskell
 tremolo 2 $ times 2 $ (c |> d)|/2
 ```

-@[fastTremolo]
+An unmeasured tremolo is notated using @[fastTremolo].
+Unmeasured tremolo means "play individually, as fast as possible" and is a coloristic effet rather than a rhythmical shorthand.

+Note that in keeping with traditional notation, we notate unmeasured tremolo using three beans.
+TODO allow use of Z-beam or other custoization.

 ```TODOmusic+haskell
 fastTremolo $ times 2 $ (c |> d)|/2
 ```

-TODO repeat trem vs. alternation trem.
+## Repeating vs. alternating tremolo

 The former is rare but happen e.g. when double-stopped strings play bow tremolo (without bariolage).
 The more common one is a rapid alteration among a set of notes.
 Logically we should treat both as an optional the property of a single chord.
 Alas in StandardNotation the latter is commonly written as two chords with half the duration (OR as a trill).

 TODO realising tremolo/trills